LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 and automates the steps that do not need human interaction!

-If you are doing this on your own machine, make sure you have Mono and monoDevelop installed as in :ref:`development-tools`.
+If you are doing this on your own machine, make sure you have Mono and MonoDevelop installed as in :ref:`development-tools`.

 Other tools are available, like